oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

    EOF
    ```

-5. ctrl-d to exit the terminal pod
+6. Type ctrl-d to exit the terminal pod.

-6. Delete the terminal pod by ```kubectl delete pod rcu```
+7. Delete the terminal pod by `kubectl delete pod rcu`.

-7. Repeat the above steps 6-8 to create the Kubernetes resources

-   > __NOTE__:  If you need to drop the repository, you can use this command in the terminal:
+8. __NOTE__:  If you need to drop the repository, you can use this command in the terminal:

    ```
    /u01/oracle/oracle_common/bin/rcu \